If you are getting an enrolment message and you are not sure what it means or what to do, check out our guide below.

 - Identify the course you were attempting to enrol into.

 One of our staff will get back to you as quickly as possible.
-If you have an urgent request, visit the Science Student Centre.
+If you have an urgent request, visit your Student Hubs.

 Read the class or course notes.
 This helps ensure that you enrol into the correct streams successfully.